Skip to main content

 Prospective parents can engage a private adoption agency or a public child-placing agency.
 Cost is one main difference between these two types of agencies.
 There are adoption fees, attorney fees, and court costs when using private adoption agencies.
 Adopting through a public adoption agency is often free.

 Public agencies often include a local Department of Children and Families.
-Family services include caring for foster children.
+Family services include caring for and placing children in the foster care system.
 Children can remain in foster care until they are 21 years of age.

 Foster parents can adopt a child they are fostering.
 As a caregiver, they are more aware of the needs of the child.
 They also have experience with foster care maintenance.
 Foster care maintenance funds help foster parents care for the foster child.
-This includes child care, health care, and mental health services for the minor child.
+This includes:

 Adoption assistance is available through the federal government and individual state governments.